Looking for a Drug Offenses Attorney?

 Immediately after an arrest:

-Preserve Evidence: If you think your personal items can help prove your innocence or explain the situation, make sure they are preserved.
+Preserve Evidence: Evidence is key to raising a successful defense against a drug trafficking offense.
+If you think your personal items can help prove your innocence or explain the situation, make sure they are preserved.
+Relevant evidence could include text messages, call logs, medical records, or other documentation.

 Securing Legal Assistance: